 Maple Leaf 2014-II Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated November 20, 2014, Maple Leaf 2014-II Flow-Through Limited Partnership issued 258,082 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$6,452,050.
-Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf 2014-II Flow-Through Limited Partnership, all units of Maple Leaf 2014-II Flow-Through Limited Partnership - Quebec Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.
+Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf 2014-II Flow-Through Limited Partnership, all units of Maple Leaf 2014-II Flow-Through Limited Partnership, all units of Maple Leaf 2014-II Flow-Through Limited Partnership.

+Limited Partnership - Quebec Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.

-At the time of the rollover, the net asset value per unit calculated at the close of business on September 30, 2015 was \$14.94 per unit, and the after-tax return on an investment made in Maple Leaf 2014-II Flow-Through Limited Partnership - Quebec Class is estimated to be 41.79%, based on the net asset value and the capital at risk with respect to such investments as of such date.
+At the time of the rollover, the net asset value per unit calculated at the close of business on September 30, 2015 was 14.94 per unit, and the after-tax return on an investment made in Maple Leaf 2014-II Flow-Through Limited Partnership - Quebec Class is estimated to be 41.79%, based on the net asset value and the capital at risk with respect to such investments as of such date.
 The before-tax return is estimated to be -40.25%, based on the cost of the initial investment and net asset value as of such date.